 We've learned enough about cannabidiol and the products, so most consumers know and understand CBD is non-psychoactive, non-habit forming, and comes with few side effects.
 So why is the government still so worried about the substance?

 - Lack of regulations and testing.
-Because CBD supplements are not FDA approved, they fall into a class of unregulated dietary supplements which have very few standards.
+Because CBD products are not FDA approved, they fall into a class of unregulated dietary supplements which have very few standards.
 As several reports have shown, many CBD products don't contain the potency promised, or worse, they may provide more THC than an unsuspecting consumer might be ready for or is considered legal.

 - Due to the lack of testing, you may be getting more than you bargain for as well.
 Hemp is a clean-up crop which absorbs pollutants from the ground and water, and because industrial hemp typically contains smaller concentrations of cannabinoids, it takes more plant matter to produce the extracts, thus increasing the risk of toxins in the product.